henrymorgan10/-mcorp-home/README.md

 <img width="168" height="119" alt="1" src="https://raw.githubusercontent.com/henrymorgan10/mcorpai-org/main/UN.PNG" />

-# For a Stronger United Nations
+# This is a rough draft for a stronger United Nations.
 ## UN Semi-Permanent Members Proposal — By Morgan J., Architect (ROK)
 ### Proposal Background: A Stronger United Nations Begins with a Stable and Responsible Financial Foundation.